tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 	The right pane shows the deleted lines in red and new lines in green.
 This helps you see what changed.

 	However, if you switch to the master branch, you won't see the modified files.
-That's because you're working in a branch, and so you're changes are associated with that branch.
+That's because you're working in a branch, and so your changes are associated with that branch.
 Switching this branch option in Github Desktop changes the working directory of your Github project to the branch.

 	Switch back to your tom-edits branch.